IdanZiv97/EyeSee/Server/README.md

-# EyeSee - Server - Feature/Media Upload
+# EyeSee - Server

-This branch focus is on developing a media upload mechanism.
+Backend server written in Node.Js using Express.
+Connects to a an atlas database using mongoose.

+In the directory ```data``` you can find the data inside the database for the presentation.